top of page

 Samreen Faraz - Headshot.jpg

 Samreen offers counselling in English, Hindi, and Urdu, and is affirming of 2SLGBTQ+ identities.
-She is available to residents of Alberta and is committed to helping her clients overcome their challenges and live fulfilling lives.
+She is currently accepting new clients across Treaties 6, 7, and 8 boundaries, also known as Alberta.

 Have questions?
 Email Samreen.